Budapest: The Best of Hungary

 Situated on a crossroads between Europe and Asia, those original Magyars absorbed waves of migrating ethnic groups.
 Who are the people of Budapest?
 Start with those first Magyar settlers, mix in Germans, Slavs, Jews, Gypsies, spice with a dash of Turkish paprika…and simmer for a few centuries in its famous thermal baths.
 Each group had an impact.
 All this ethnic piling on created a cultural goulash that is distinctly…Budapest.

-The last half of the 1800s was a boom time for Budapest — cafes were packed as was its opera house.
-The Hapsburgs agreed to a treaty making Hungary a junior partner in a vast realm they now called the Austro-Hungarian Empire.
-As Vienna's second fiddle, Budapest governed a huge chunk of Eastern Europe.
-The boom peaked with a flurry of construction preparing for a huge festival in 1896 — Hungary's 1,000th birthday.
+The last half of the 1800s was boom time for Budapest — its cafés were packed as was its opera house.
+The Habsburgs agreed to a treaty making Hungary a junior partner in a vast realm it now called the "Austro-Hungarian Empire."
+As Vienna's second fiddle, Budapest governed a huge chunk of eastern Europe.
+The boom peaked with a flurry of construction working up to a grant party in 1896 — it was Hungary's 1,000th birthday.

 Like Vienna, Budapest feels more grandiose than the capital of a relatively small country.
-But the city remains the cultural capital of Eastern Europe with a keenly developed knack for good living.
+But the city remains the cultural capital of eastern Europe, with a keenly developed knack for good living.

 You can enjoy that Hungarian joy of life at the Széchenyi Baths.
 Soak with the locals.
 Of the city's two dozen or so traditional mineral baths, this is the most accessible and fun.

 Budapest is hot — literally.
 It sits on a thin crust over thermal springs, which power all these baths.
 Both the ancient Romans and Ottoman Turks enjoyed these same mineral springs.

 Magyars of all shapes and sizes squeeze themselves into tiny swimsuits and strut their stuff.
 Babushkas float blissfully in the warm water.
-The Speedo-clad old-boys club gathers pensively around soggy chessboards.
+The Speedo-clad old boys' club gathers pensively around soggy chessboards.
 And the circle of rapids brings out the kid in people of all ages.
-After 2,000 years of experience and innovation, Locals have honed the art of enjoying their thermal hot springs.
+After 2,000 years of experience and innovation, locals have honed the art of enjoying their thermal hot springs.

-Another Castle Hill landmark, the 800-year-old Matthias Church, has also been destroyed and rebuilt several times.
+Another Castle Hill landmark — the 800-year-old Matthias Church — has also been destroyed and rebuilt several times.
 Its flamboyant steeple and other frilly elements were added for the 1896 celebrations.

 The church's prize possession hides in a chapel in the back.
-Peer through the black iron grill to see the 500-year-old statue of Mary and Jesus, which comes with a story.
+Peer through the black iron grill to see the 500-year-old statue of Mary and Jesus — which comes with a story.

 The current structure, though, is a fanciful rebuild — constructed for the big bash of 1896.
-Its seven towers symbolize the tents the nomadic Magyars (those original Hungarians) called home before they moved west to Europe.
+Its seven towers symbolize the tents the nomadic Magyars — those original Hungarians — called home before they moved west to Europe.

-Hungary's first Christian king, St. Stephen, tamed the pagan Magyars.
+Hungary's first Christian king — St. Stephen — tamed the pagan Magyars.
 He established strict laws, introduced the concept of private property, and made his people — whether they liked it or not — Christian.
 The pope crowned St. Stephen in the year 1000, making Hungary part of Christendom.

-The Buda Funicular is a popular landmark.
+The Buda funicular is a popular landmark.
 Built in 1870 to provide cheap transportation to Castle Hill workers, today it's a fun little tourist trip.
 It shuttles visitors every few minutes up and down between the top of Castle Hill and the mighty Chain Bridge.

-Guarded by lions which symbolize power, the Chain Bridge — the city's first great bridge — offers a pedestrian-friendly way to connect Buda and Pest.
+Guarded by lions, which symbolize power, the Chain Bridge — the city's first great bridge — offers a pedestrian-friendly way to connect Buda and Pest.

 The Chain Bridge, finished in 1849, immediately became an important symbol of Budapest.
 While this and all other great bridges of Budapest were destroyed in World War II, they were quickly rebuilt.

 Pest is the flat and urban commercial half of Budapest.
-The main square of its inviting pedestrian zone is Vörösmarty tér.
+The main square of its inviting pedestrian zone is Vörösmarty Tér.

 The landmark Gerbeaud café is a fixture.
 Between the World Wars, the well-to-do ladies of Budapest met here after shopping.
 It remains the meeting point in Budapest.
-It's classy and central, perfect for people watching and a little high-calorie 19th-century elegance.
+It's classy and central — perfect for people watching and a little high-calorie 19th century elegance.

 We're sleeping at the Art'otel.
-Every detail here — from the stylish lobby to the breakfast buffet is designed with flair.
-This big mod hotel is a classy splurge or a bargain if you book during slow times.
-It's a good example of the impressive building that's been going on here since the fall of Communism...and it all comes with a Danube view.
+Every detail here, from the stylish lobby to the breakfast buffet, is designed with flair.
+This big, mod hotel is a classy splurge or a bargain if you book during slow times.
+It's a good example of the impressive building that's been going on here since the fall of communism…and it all comes with a Danube view.

 While the city is becoming increasingly modern, many buildings survive from the communist age.
 These are reminders of what happens when you lock out your artists and let party loyalists design your buildings.

-One positive legacy of Communism is Budapest's colorful, subsidized and very practical network of buses, trolleys and subways.
+One positive legacy of communism is Budapest's colorful, subsidized, and very practical network of trolleys, buses, and subways.
 Locals get around cheaply and effortlessly.
-I'm joining a Hungarian tour guide friend of mine, Peter Polczman for the day.
+I'm joining a Hungarian tour guide friend of mine, Péter Pölczman, for the day.

-Peter: Not too bad…
+Péter: Not too bad…

 Public transit allows locals a way to get around the city far easier and cheaper than messing with a car.
 Many underground stations tunnel deep beneath the city.